awsdocs/aws-cdk-guide/doc_source/troubleshooting.md

 Repeat these commands for each module your project uses\.

 You can edit your `package.json` file to lock the AWS Construct Library modules to a specific version, so `npm update` won't update them\.
 You can also specify a version using `~` or `^` to allow modules to be updated to versions that are API\-compatible with the current version, such as `^1.0.0` to accept any update API\-compatible with version 1\.x\.
-Use the same version specification for all AWS Construct Library modules within a project\.
+Use the same version specification for all AWS Construct Library modules within a project, including these special characters\.
+Otherwise, Node\.js may not resolve all these specifications to the same concrete version, resulting in a mismatch\.

 ------
 #### [ Python ]